Welcome to PEDRA

 2) The Information Panel contains all fitting controls and fit results (parameters, parameter error, response influence and time constant).

-3) The Fit Control Panel supporting multible data files and ability to overlay result on one another.
+3) The File Control Panel supporting multible data files and ability to overlay results on one another.

 Second, the PEDRA application software is open source and running within WaveMetrics IGOR PRO, "Technical graphing and data analysis software for scientists and engineers".